Saltern is a boutique research & design studio, shaping technology to make human sense.

 We'll hop on to an existing project to serve as an extra set of hands for interview moderation or analysis, either using your team's preferred tools, or we can recommend our own.

-End-to-end research program design
+End-to-end strategy & program design

 "We know we need research, but where do we even start?"